caiovps1/My-Portfolio/README.md

 ### Answering Business Questions using SQLite

-In this project, the main goal is to use **SQL** skills to answer **business questions**.
+In this project, the main goal is to use **SQL** skills by creating **complex queries** to answer **business questions**.
 The database used is the Chinook database, which contains data from a fictional music store.
 The notebook can be found [here](https://github.com/caiovps1/Business-Questions-SQL/blob/master/project.ipynb).

 ### Predicting Car Prices using KNN